 Ms. Bouchfaa’s work experience, as well as her personal experiences with immigration, lead her to pursue a career helping people achieve their immigration goals within the United States.
 She has experienced the immigration process herself as the wife of an immigrant from Morocco.
 She has been through the time-consuming process of filling out the necessary immigration forms, submitting supporting documents, and undergone several interviews with immigration officials.
 Her intimate knowledge of the process, as well as her work experience and education, allow her the ability to navigate the immigration process with confidence and compassion for her clients.

-Ms. Bouchfaa lives in West Palm Beach, Florida, with her husband of ten years and three children.
+Ms. Bouchfaa lives in West Palm Beach, Florida, with her husband of twelve years and three children.
 She enjoys reading, exploring Florida’s beautiful beaches, and traveling with her family.